It is always wise to conduct research on business partners prior to entering into business transactions.

+It is always wise to conduct research on business partners prior to entering into business transactions.
 We have aggregated the most popular public and private sector databases that enable the background and creditworthiness of counterparties to be researched and evaluated, thereby reducing the business and tax risks.
-In addition to any information obtained from such databases it is important to rely on your own intuition and experience as an entrepreneur in your selection of a counterparty.

 It is generally necessary to know the counterparty's name and commercial register number and/or personal ID number to submit inquiries.
 Some inquiries provided by databases may not be free of charge but payment for such services may be worth considering mitigating risks in case of new business partners or higher value transactions.